-Submitted by James P. Steele Jr, son of the man who built the Pack Station…
+The following was submitted by James P. Steele Jr, son of the man who built Adams’ Pack Station.

 After the “Great Flood” of March 1938, and the ravages it visited on Big Santa Anita Canyon, the viability of our family venture came to a crashing halt.
 Overnight First Water Camp was completely gone, as were other resorts and any number of the cabins upstream of First Water upon which the pack station’s business depended.
 Family income from both First Water and the pack station stopped abruptly; in the middle of the depression.